aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/snykAccountCreation.md

 1. Log in to [Snyk](https://snyk.co/workshop-KubeConEU21) to create a Snyk Account for yourself.

-2. Once registered, navigate to [Snyk Settings](https://app.snyk.io/account) and save your API Key.
+2. Once registered, navigate to [Snyk Account Settings](https://app.snyk.io/account) and save your API Key.
 You'll need it later.